vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 He pauses for a moment before he places, on a desk made of reed stalks that is put in front of him, a pustaka, which, although its wrapping has been removed by that time, is still wrapped, as it were, in the halo of his nails, which shine softly like the fibres of a lotus.

-They ask him about the birth of Kārttikeya, a story that equals the Mahābhārata and surpasses the Purān. a, both of which he had recited in the Naimis.a forest on the occasion of a brahmasattra.
+They ask him about the birth of Kārttikeya, a story that equals the Mahābhārata and surpasses the Purāṇa, both of which he had recited in the Naimis.a forest on the occasion of a brahmasattra.

 Then, while he assigns two places behind him to two flautists, Madhukara, ‘the bee’, and Pārāvata, ‘the turtle-dove’, his close associates, he turns over the fron tispiece, takes a small bundle of folios, and announces the story of the birth of Skanda, of his friendliness towards brahmins, his glory and his heroism, greater than that of the gods.